There are tons of suggestions on the web about how we should not use technology to just recreate what we’re already doing with pencil and paper.

 You can add a Google Docs textbox for students to use to type their responses.

 The boxes are actually 1×1 tables.
 Here’s how to add them.

 - Put your cursor where you want the box

 - Choose the block in the top left corner which means 1 row, 1 column.

 Now your students will be able to click in the box and start typing.
 The box will grow as needed.

 Change Table Font Color in Google Docs

-You can make your students’ responses stand out even more by default them to be a different color.
+You can make your students’ responses stand out even more by setting their text to be a different color.

 Students can still change the color and other format settings.

-Hopefully this will make is easier to to see students’ answers to questions.
-Now that we can add responses boxes, let’s look at how to use columns in my Using Columns in Google Docs post.
+Hopefully, this will make it easier to see students’ answers to questions.
+Now that we can add responses boxes, let’s look at how to use columns in my Using Columns in Google Docs article.